Jerry Bradley (music executive): Service with CMA

 Bradley served as president of the Country Music Association (CMA) Board in 1975.
-He was also instrumental in the creation of Fan Fair (now the CMA Music Festival) and in managing the historic RCA Studio B in downtown Nashville.
+He was also instrumental in the creation of Fan Fair (which later became the CMA Music Festival) and in managing the historic RCA Studio B in downtown Nashville.

 Personal life

 Besides Bradley sharing the musical talent of his father Owen, uncle Harold was a well-known session guitarist who was part of the Nashville A-Team players.
 Bradley's wife Connie worked for the American Society of Composers, Authors, and Publishers (ASCAP) offices in Nashville from 1980 until her 2010 retirement and was CMA Board president in 1989.
 She died in March 2021.
+In 2022, she was posthumously honored with the ACM Icon Award at the Academy of Country Music Honors.
+Her grand-daughter, Lillian Grace Bradley, accepted the award on her behalf at the ceremony held at the Ryman Auditorium in Nashville, Tennessee (MusicRow, 2022; The Tennessean, 2022).
 Another uncle, Charlie, and a cousin, Bobby, were noted recording studio engineers.
 Bradley's aunt Ruby Bradley Strange was a pioneering office manager on Music Row while his sister Patsy was an executive for Broadcast Music, Inc. (BMI).
-His son Clay is an artist manager.
-His daughter, Leigh, lives in Canada and manages a fishing resort on Rice Lake.
+His son, Clay Bradley, serves as the Vice President of Creative at BMI, a role he was appointed to in 2020 (Variety, 2020). [(Source)] He also had a daughter, Leigh.
+His grandson, John Bradley, works as Country A&R at Electric Feel Entertainment, a position he joined in 2024 (MusicRow, 2024) (Source).

+Bradley died in Mount Juliet, Tennessee, on July 17, 2023, at the age of 83.